ElGuapoMunchie/M5.2-Lab/README.md

 ## Accessibility Lab Answers
 ### Color
 **Can you do a test of the current color contrast (text/background), report the results of the test, and then fix it by changing the assigned colors?**
+The test failed.
+The contrast ratio was `2.79:1`.
+Switching the hex value of the background color to #FFFFFF (white), the ratio improved to `14.35:1`.

 ### Semantic HTML
 **1. The content is still not very accessible — report on what happens when you try to navigate it using a keyboard.**